MTraveller/find-that-dinner/README.md

         -   The three main colors used are black ![black](./assets/images/readme/272727.jpg) #272727, white ![white](./assets/images/readme/ffffff.jpg) #FFFFFF and yellow ![yellow](./assets/images/readme/ffc600.jpg) #FFC600.

     -   #### Typography
-        -   I decided to go with: `-apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, Helvetica, Arial, sans-serif;` for proformance.
+        -   I decided to go with: `-apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, Helvetica, Arial, sans-serif;` for performance sake.
 The system font that people are used to on their decides works great for this type of project while keeping the weight of the website ligther.

     -   #### Imagery & Video